caldwell619/react-spring/README.md

 - We will be making use of `fetch()` methods to request data from our Spring backend
 - We will be using a library called `axios` to serve as the `fetch()` method
 - If making a `GET` request, the syntax will be `axios.get()`
-- Subsequent `HTTP` methods follow, subtituting `.get()`
+- Subsequent `HTTP` methods follow, substituting `.get()`

 ## Spring Route Handlers
-Just like any other request handler, we will build Controllers for categories of requests
+Just like any other request handler, we need to build Controllers for categories of requests

 ### Setup a test request in React
 - From the `frontend/` directory, run `npm i -S axios`